ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review

-To mitigate this, the summary agent—part of the acquisition module shown in Figure \ref{icml-historical}—transforms the raw text of the submission $S$ into a structured representation $\hat{S}$.
-This is not a generic abstract; it is a \textit{review-oriented compression} that extracts: (1) The core claim set $\mathcal{H}_{core}$, (2) The proposed method $\mathcal{M}$, and (3) The reported evidence $\mathcal{E}$.
-By decoupling comprehension from critique, we ensure that downstream agents operate on a high-fidelity signal without expending context window capacity on parsing syntax.
+\textbf{Summary Agent (Internal Extraction).} A significant bottleneck in applying LLMs to full-text papers is the ``lost-in-the-middle'' phenomenon and the cognitive overload associated with processing dense technical tokens simultaneously.
+To mitigate cognitive overload, the summary agent transforms the raw text of the submission into a structured representation, $\hat{S}$, extracting: (1) the core claim set $\mathcal{H}_{core}$, (2) the proposed method $M$, and (3) the reported evidence $E$.
+By decoupling structural comprehension from critique, this guides the downstream agents to operate on a high-fidelity signal of the paper's exact premises.